doublesecretagency/craft-googlemaps/docs/maps/universal-methods.md

 The following methods apply equally, whether you are working in JavaScript, Twig or PHP.
 These methods have nearly identical parameters and behaviors across all three languages.

-However, there are also a few language-specific methods to be aware of.
-In addition to the Universal Methods below, check out the extended documentation on [JavaScript Methods](/maps/javascript-methods/) and [Twig & PHP Methods](/maps/twig-php-methods/).
+There are also a few language-specific methods to be aware of.
+In addition to the Universal Methods below, check out the extended documentation for [JavaScript Methods](/maps/javascript-methods/) and [Twig & PHP Methods](/maps/twig-php-methods/).

 ## `map(locations, options)`